juhasev/sample-ninja-help/panelist-manager-fraud.md

 Survey exit duplicate or reconciled as duplicate.

 #### COOKIED DELETED
 Panelist deleted tracking cookie intentionally or using a incognito window.
+It is very unsual to delete cookies repetably unless you are trying game the system using ingognito window, virtual machine, residentiual proxy etc...
+Repeated warning here should not be taken lightly.
+You may ask yourself when did you delete you cookies last time?

 #### STOLEN COOKIE
-Panelist device contained cookie that belong to an another panelist
+Panelist device contained cookie that belongs to an another panelist.
+If you see this security event, it is likely that the panelist has registered multiple accounts to game the system.

 #### SPOOFED LOCATION
 Panelist is attempting to hide their true location.
 Sample Ninja runs WebRTC check which in many cases reports back user's true location.
 WebRTC is enabled by default in all browsers and basically enables you to participate in video conferences.
 If WebRTC is disabled is very likely the panelist is intentionally trying to hide their through location.